geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-21/meeting-transcript.md

 Yeah.
 Yeah, yeah, yeah.
 That's the old implementation that is in cloud.
-It's just like two processes that...
+It's just like two processes that..
 Two processes, a bunch of changes in the data loader.
 And inside of the step, average of the gradient.
 So I exchange the gradients between two machines, average them.